Mqoraei/HireUp/README.md

 TELEGRAM_BOT_TOKEN

-These placeholders indicate where real credentials must be configured locally in n8n before execution.
+> Replace these placeholders with real credentials in your local n8n configuration before execution.

-No real API keys, tokens, or personal accounts are included in this repository.
+> No actual API keys, tokens, or private accounts are included in this repository

-Why This Project Matters

-HireUp demonstrates:

-Applied LLM system design (not prompt-only usage)

-Explicit state and session management

-Production-aware handling of time, memory, and security

-Focus on real, validated HR pain points